anhinga/2019-design-notes/automated-synthesis/past-thoughts.md

 ## Starting from 2016 - keeping in mind that DMMs are generalized neural nets

-Hope to learn readable programs via neural methods (mostly because DMMs can be pretty compact): Secton 4 of https://arxiv.org/abs/1603.09002
+Hope to learn readable programs via neural methods (mostly because DMMs can be pretty compact): Section 4 of https://arxiv.org/abs/1603.09002

 Would be nice to have a corpus of programs in a DMM-oriented language for training: Section 4 of https://arxiv.org/abs/1605.05296